You are here: Home › Stallion Selection Considerations

 - Are you breeding for the amateur or professional market?
 Amateur riders and professional riders often want different qualities in a horse.
 AA riders frequently consider a quiet and forgiving temperament a top priority, while a professional may want a horse with a bit more energy and sensitivity.

-We all love our mares and think they are “perfect”.
+Objectively Critique Your Mare: We all love our mares and think they are “perfect”.
 However, every mare has some qualities that can be improved upon.
-It is important to separate your emotional attachment to your mare and critique her objectively.
+It is so important to separate your emotional attachment to your mare and critique her objectively.

-A great place to start is to utilize your mare’s inspection and Mare Performance Test scores.
-The inspectors review thousands of horses and are the experts.
-Their scores will point out areas that can use improvement.
-Although you may not agree, the inspectors will give you an honest and objective opinion of your mare.
+The registry inspectors review thousands of horses and are the experts.
+They will give you an honest and objective opinion of your mare.
+Her scores will point out areas that can use improvement.
 If your mare has been shown at in-hand classes, review your score sheets.
-Make sure to video tape the inspection, MPT and in-hand shows for future review of their comments and assessment.
+Review any available video from these events and compare them to the score sheet in front of you.
 Sometimes you might disagree with a judges/ inspectors comments, but as you watch the video of the event you begin to see what they saw.
 It can be difficult to assess your mare “live” so get good conformation shots (front, side, back) of her that you can analyze and critique.

-Make a list of the qualities you want to retain from your mare and the qualities you would like to improve.
-Ask yourself what conformation points are weak with your mare, which gait can use improvement, and if there are temperament issues that need improvement.
-Once you have identified areas you wish to improve, rank them in order of importance to you.
+From this analysis, you can then make two equally important lists: qualities you want to retain from your mare and the qualities you would like to improve.
+Ask yourself what conformation points are weak, which gait can use improvement, and if there are temperament issues to retain or to improve.
+Once you have identified areas you wish to retain and to improve, rank them in order of importance to you.
 No one stallion can “fix” every item on a wish list.

 It can also be helpful to get a second opinion of your mare.
 Ask your trainer, a respected breeder, or stallion owner for their opinions and suggestions.